oyvindkinsey/ExorLive-Integration-Project/README.txt

 The code is documented and the the application will lead you through setup.

+See http://docs.exorlive.com/api/ for more about the API's used.

 For inquiries, please contact Øyvind Sean Kinsey on oyvind.kinsey@exorlive.com

 This code is in the public domain but relies on libraries provided under Microsoft Public License (Ms-PL) and GNU General Public License v3.